 Student volunteers can serve as effective mentors and workshop facilitators.

-Modular engineering activities allow workshops to grow over time.
+Modular robotics activities allow workshops to change and grow over time.

 Standardized documentation supports long-term sustainability.